Louis Poulsen Unispot Lamp – Catalogue Picture

 Bent Gantzel-Boysen

-Bent Gantzel-Boysen was head of Louis Poulsen’s design team in the 1970s, who stood behind lamps like the 1972 IT series and the PH 80 table and floor lamps, drawn in 1974, to celebrate Poul Henningsen’s (1894 – 1968) 80th birthday.
+Bent Gantzel-Boysen was head of Louis Poulsen’s design team during the 1970s.
+In this role, he was responsible for several important designs, including the IT series from 1972 and the PH 80 table and floor lamps, drawn in 1974 to commemorate the 80th birthday of Poul Henningsen (1894–1967).
 He also designed the LamPetit table lamp in 1966.
-The design of the LamPetit lamp is often wrongly attributed to Verner Panton.
-You can find it over here.

 Links (external links open in a new window)